Jonvic Remulla

 Juanito Victor "Jonvic" Catibayan Remulla Jr. (/tl/; born October 23, 1967) is a Filipino politician who has served as the 42nd secretary of the interior and local government since 2024.
-He previously served as the 31st governor of Cavite from 2019 to 2024 and from 2010 to 2016, and had previously served as vice governor and as a member of the Cavite Provincial Board.
+He previously served as the 35th and 37th governor of Cavite from 2019 to 2024 and from 2010 to 2016, and had previously served as vice governor and as a member of the Cavite Provincial Board.
 He is a son of former governor Juanito Remulla Sr. and sibling of fellow politicians Gilbert and Jesus Crispin Remulla.
+The Remulla dynasty has been criticized for political turncoatism, abandoning presidential candidate Jejomar Binay for Rodrigo Duterte and later serving President Bongbong Marcos, while Remulla has botched arrests for officials as well as Duterte’s staff members while serving as DILG Secretary.

 Remulla entered politics in 1995, when he won as board member of the second district of Cavite.
 Three years later, in 1998, he was elected as vice governor, a post he held for three terms and in 2010, he became governor.
 He became a governor again when he defeated former governor Ayong Maliksi in the 2019 elections.

 Early life and education

 Remulla was born on October 23, 1967, to Juanito "Johnny" Remulla, who was then a member of the Cavite Provincial Board and later governor, and Ditas Catibayan.
 He is a member of the Remulla family, a known political dynasty in Cavite led by his father, who was later elected Cavite governor in 1979.
 He took up his elementary education at De La Salle University before the school moved to Greenhills, then took secondary education at Ateneo de Manila University.
 In college, he studied at the University of the Philippines Diliman, where he became a member of the Upsilon Sigma Phi fraternity in direct imitation of his father.
 He graduated with a degree in philosophy.